 Sale Off

-A round wooden bowl filled with Vanilla Infused Sugar Organic by Gneiss Spice, photographed from above on a white background—perfect for zero-waste packaging.
+A wooden bowl filled with coarse, light brown Gneiss Spice Vanilla Infused Sugar granules, photographed from above on a white background.

 $ 6.00$ 6.00